alirezazahiri/Spars-Matrix/README.md

 # Spars-Matrix
-A program that does some operations related to Spars Matrixes using python
+A program that does some operations related to Spars Matrices using python

 Switch to the root of the project